CAMeL-Lab/camel_parser/README.rst

 ------------------

 You can also use different parts of the code to create your own pipeline.
 The handle_multiple_texts.py is an example of that.
-It can be used to parse a directory of text files.
+It can be used to parse a directory of text files, saving the resulting CoNLL-X files to a given output directory.
-Note that it only prints the results to the command line.

 Using another morphology database
 ---------------------------------